GennaroCalandriello/HPC/README.md

 The simulation uses a **grid-based finite difference method** to discretize the equations:

-1. **Advection**: Solved using a semi-Lagrangian method with bilinear interpolation, transporting the fluid quantities along the velocity field.
-HEART OF SIM ---> It solves the nonlinearity in the NS equations.
+1. **Advection**: Solved using a semi-Lagrangian method with bilinear interpolation.
+Transport the fluid quantities along the velocity field (i.e. advect the data through method of characteristics) HEART OF SIM ---> It solves the nonlinearity in the NS equations.
 Two steps:
      1. Backtrace the particle (RK4) to its original position
      2. Interpolate the field at the backtraced position The backtracing is computed using a fourth-order Runge-Kutta integration scheme.